cabaletta/baritone/IMPACT.md

 Any official release will be GPG signed by leijurv (44A3EA646EADAC6A) and ZeroMemes (73A788379A197567).
 Please verify that the hash of the file you download is in `checksums.txt` and that `checksums_signed.asc` is a valid signature by those two public keys of `checksums.txt`.

-The build for `baritone-unoptimized-X.Y.Z.jar` is deterministic, and you can verify Travis did it properly by running `scripts/build.sh` yourself and comparing the shasum.
-The proguarded files (api and standalone) aren't yet reproducible, because proguard annoyingly includes the current timestamp into the final jar.
+The build is deterministic, and you can verify Travis did it properly by running `docker build -t cabaletta/baritone. && docker run --rm -it cabaletta/baritone sh scripts/build.sh` yourself and comparing the shasum.
+Note that for some godawful reason this doesn't work on Mac, the shasums are different even though docker is supposed to work the same everywhere.
+I get the same shasums as Travis when the host is Linux though.

 ### Building Baritone yourself
 There are a few steps to this